Social-desirability bias: Randomized response techniques

 The randomized response technique asks a participant to respond with a fixed answer or to answer truthfully based on the outcome of a random act.
 For example, respondents secretly throw a coin and respond "yes" if it comes up heads (regardless of their actual response to the question), and are instructed to respond truthfully if it comes up tails.
 This enables the researcher to estimate the actual prevalence of the given behavior among the study population without needing to know the true state of any one individual respondent.
 Research shows that the validity of the randomized response technique is limited.
 Validation research has shown that the RRT actually performs worse than direct questioning for some sensitive behaviours and care should be taken when considering its use.

 Nominative and best-friend techniques

 The nominative technique asks a participant about the behavior of their close friends, rather than about their own behavior.
-Participants are asked how many close friends they know have done for certain a sensitive behavior and how many other people they think know about that behavior.
+Participants are asked how many close friends they know have done a certain sensitive behavior and how many other people they think know about that behavior.
 Population estimates of behaviors can be derived from the response.

 The similar best-friend methodology asks the participant about the behavior of one best friend.